nanotech-empa/aiidalab-empa-surfaces/README.md

 A unit cell is created identifying two equivalent atoms in the edited (scaled) structure.

-# Submission of a calculation
+## Submission of a calculation

- 1. select from the list of edited structure a structure that has a unit cell defined (it is also possible to directly upload structures with predefined unit cell thus skipping the steps 3-4 of the upload procedure)
+ 1. Select from the list of edited structure a structure that has a unit cell defined (it is also possible to directly upload structures with predefined unit cell thus skipping the steps 3-4 of the upload procedure)
- 1. select a computer from the list of installed computers
+ 1. Select a computer from the list of installed computers
- 1. select the desired precision in terms of k-point samplig (1 corresponds to 60 k-pt for a unit cell of size 2.4 A)
+ 1. Select the desired precision in terms of k-point samplig (1 corresponds to 60 k-pt for a unit cell of size 2.4 A)
- 1. submit the calculation
+ 1. Submit the calculation

-The Status of the workflow can be monitored either from the AiiDA status or from the list of submitted workflows.
+The status of the workflow can be monitored either from the AiiDA status or from the list of submitted workflows.